external-secrets/external-secrets/docs/provider-ibm-secrets-manager.md

 {% include 'ibm-secret-store.yaml' %}
 ```

-To find your serviceURL, under your Secrets Manager resource, go to "Endpoints" on the left:
+To find your serviceURL, under your Secrets Manager resource, go to "Endpoints" on the left.
+Note: Use the url without the `/api` suffix that is presented in the UI.
+See here for a list of [publicly available endpoints](https://cloud.ibm.com/apidocs/secrets-manager#getting-started-endpoints).

 ![iam-create-success](./pictures/screenshot_service_url.png)